ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-what-is-a-game.markdown

 It would be imposible to represent real life in a game, that's why games are full of simple objects with simple abilities that follow simple rules.
 It's easier for the player to know what to do and what's happening.

-Lately, I've been playing [Doorkickers (2014)](http://store.steampowered.com/app/248610/Door_Kickers), and I find very interesting the feeling that such a simple looking game can give you.
+Lately, I've been playing [Doorkickers (2014)](http://store.steampowered.com/app/248610/Door_Kickers){:target="_blank"}, and I find very interesting the feeling that such a simple looking game can give you.
 You really feel like a S.W.A.T squad storming into a house full of terrorists.
-Very similar to what I'd feel playing [Rainbow Six Siege](http://store.steampowered.com/app/359550/Tom_Clancys_Rainbow_Six_Siege/), but in a very different kind of game.
+Very similar to what I'd feel playing [Rainbow Six Siege (2015)](http://store.steampowered.com/app/359550/Tom_Clancys_Rainbow_Six_Siege/){:target="_blank"}, but in a very different kind of game.

 The main difference between these games is the **level of abstraction**.